 When upper management is actively involved in the Marketing/Sales process, everybody wins.
 In fact, one of our most successful clients’ CEO is very much involved in the operations of his company, while also allowing his employees to take care of their work in which they specialize in.
-He keeps track of the various campaigns his company is running and comes up with ideas to pitch toward his employees.
+He keeps track of the various campaigns his company is running and comes up with ideas to pitch to his employees.
 Because of the involvement of this CEO, his company was able to have a successful Sales Pipeline up and running within 7 months of starting.

 We hope this was helpful to you!
 Stay tuned for the next video in this series, where we will be talking about some not-so-successful examples, and how we can remove the barriers that are preventing success!